kafkaesque-io/pulsar-test-results/pulsar-test-plan.md

 - [ ] Consumers can be limited on topic
 - [ ] Publish rate can be limited on topic
 - [ ] Dispatch rate can be limited on topic
+- [ ] Dispatch rate can be limited on subscription

 ### WebSocket Secure client